zukobronja/protocol/channels/ON-CHAIN.md

 with a state that hasn't been agreed on by all participants.

-With the inclusion of this transaction on-chain, the timer, during which disputes in the form of `channel_slash` will be considered, is started.
+With the inclusion of this transaction on-chain, the timer, during which disputes in the form of new `channel_close_solo` will be considered, is started.

 Serialization defined [here](../serializations.md#channel-close-solo-transaction)